jmcgui05/Mini-Youtube/README.md

-# React-Redux-Blog
+# Mini Youtube app
-Simple react/redux blog app
+Simple app to render results from simple call to youtube api